ernesto03/powerplantenergycalculator/README.md

 http://localhost:8888/productionplan
 ```

-Click on "Browse" in the select a file box.
+Click on "Browse" in the select a file box

 ![uploadfilebox](https://user-images.githubusercontent.com/65361748/120082510-c28b5900-c0c3-11eb-89f7-a0065bb043b6.png)

-Select the .json file you just created.
+Select the .json file you just created

 Click on the blue button *Upload*.

-You will be redirected to the page with the calculated powerplantplan.
+You will be redirected to the page with the calculated powerplantplan

-To stop the application from running, use the following command to find the containerID which runs the application.
+To stop the application from running, use the following command to find the containerID which runs the application
 ```sh
 sudo docker ps
 ```